alchemyplatform/aa-sdk/site/smart-accounts/overview.md

 head:
   - - meta
     - property: og:title
-      content: Using Smart Accounts
+      content: Choosing a Smart Account
   - - meta
     - name: description
-      content: The end-to-end process of integrating smart accounts in your applications with Account Kit.
+      content: Follow this guide to understand the end-to-end process of integrating smart accounts in your applications with Account Kit.
   - - meta
     - property: og:description
+      content: Follow this guide to understand the end-to-end process of integrating smart accounts in your applications with Account Kit.
+  - - meta
+    - name: twitter:title
+      content: Choosing a Smart Account
+  - - meta
+    - name: twitter:description
-      content: The end-to-end process of integrating smart accounts in your applications with Account Kit.
+      content: Follow this guide to understand the end-to-end process of integrating smart accounts in your applications with Account Kit.
 ---

 # Overview